ntddat/COMP30024-Tetress-ProjectB/README.md

 - `agentv7`: The latest version of the agent.
 Utilizes all the features mentioned in the introduction and the report.
 - `agentv4` and `agentv3`: Older versions of the agent with insignificant differences.
 Utilizes some of the features mentioned, including **Negamax with Alpha-Beta Pruning**, **Iterative Deepening**, and a **Transposition Table** with **Zobrist Hashing**, in an ineffectve and potentially incorrect way.
 - `agent`: One of the earliest versions of the agent.
 Utilizes **Minimax**.
 - `mcts`: An agent that uses Monte Carlo Tree Search to play the game.
-The agent proved to be less successful than our final version (not because MCTS is necessarily less effective, but rather because we didn't explore it enough)
+The agent proved to be less successful than our final version (not because MCTS is necessarily less effective, but rather because we didn't explore it enough).
 - `agentrandom`: An agent that makes completely random actions.
 Useful for testing purposes.
 - `referee`: The package developed by subject staff to enforce the rules of the game and make the agents play against each other.